arklight-lang/little-arklight/README.md

 my attempts to introduce students and developers to quantum programming using Avalon were not successful.

-It turns out that when learners read about quantum programs online, they see a lot of linear algebra which is rarely used for simple algorithms and a lot of circuits which do not look like electronic circuits they are used to.
+It turns out that when learners read about quantum programs online, they see a lot of linear algebra which is rarely used for simple classical algorithms and a lot of circuits which do not look like electronic circuits they are used to.

 To bridge that gap, (Little) Arklight allows the programmer to configure the virtual machine by writing gates as matrices and programs that use those gates as circuits.
 This remains true for both classical computing and quantum computing.